 What you should be doing this week:

-- Talk to your doctor: If you’re at high risk of preeclampsia, or genetic or chromosomal issues, now is the time to chat to your GP as they’ll do the relevant tests between weeks 16 to 20.
+Talk to your doctor.
+If you’re at a high risk of preeclampsia, or genetic or chromosomal issues, now is the time to chat with your GP as they’ll do the relevant tests between weeks 16-20.

 Make sure you're following Mother & Baby on Instagram for relatable memes, inspiring stories and parenting hacks!

 Have approx 60 seconds to spare?
 Why not join thousands of mums-to-be and start your very own Amazon baby wish list!
 They're absolutely free to create and perfect to send to the friends, aunties and your mum to make sure you're getting the baby products you really need...Click here!